ichiLamuchy/Mobile-Web-Google-Scholarship/restaurant_P2_steps.md

 ### Steps for index db in this project

-use inport idb from 'idb';
+use inport idb from 'idb'; idb pollyfield
 Task: Cache the JSON responses for offline use by using the IndexedDB API.

 The json is details for the restaurants

+openDataBase Function
-1 creating promise for data base by opening
+1 creating promise for database by opening the data base 2 create object store
-2 make function to pass the data from network and store in indexed db use socket
+3 detaermine what to store (restaurant details)
+4 define key (id) and define indexed by if necessary

+openSocket Function
+5 Parse the Json received then store in object sore, it shoud happen fetchRestaurant function indexController._onsocketMessage on witter. is where JASON.parse

+showRestaurant function
+6 call openSocket function within to show the restaurant 7 get restaurant details from the object store then possibly send to another function such as show post restrantinfo.js and mainjs?

 Logic,
 browser get the skelton static from cache through service worker.